XRPLF/xrpl-dev-portal/content/gateway_guide.md

 When your hot or cold wallet receives a payment whose purpose is unclear, we recommend that you make an attempt to return the money to its sender.
 While this is more work than simply pocketing the money, it demonstrates good faith towards customers.
 You can have an operator bounce payments manually, or create a system to do so automatically.

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a user for more than they sent you!
 (This is particularly important if your bounce process is automated.)
+The [Partial Payment Flag Gateway Bulletin](https://ripple.com/files/GB-2014-06.pdf) explains how to avoid a common problem.

 Second, you should send bounced payments as Partial Payments.
 Since other Ripple users can manipulate the cost of pathways between your accounts, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the Ripple network.
 You should publicize your bounced payments policy as part of your terms of use.